TRI-AMDD/beep/docs_src/contributing.md

 ### Unittesting template

 Here is a template/example of how to write unittests for a new class.
+The easiest way to get started is to copy+paste this code and replace the code with our own tests.

 ```python